 Danville real estate is some of the most expensive in Kentucky, although Danville house values don't compare to the most expensive real estate in the U.S.

-Danville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Danville does not have a public transit system used by locals to get to and from work.

 Danville is a somewhat ethnically-diverse city.
 The people who call Danville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Danville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Danville include German, English, Scottish, and Scots-Irish.
+Important ancestries of people in Danville include English, German, Scottish, and French .

 The most common language spoken in Danville is English.
 Other important languages spoken here include Spanish and Chinese.